monsterkrampe/crystal/concepts/while-loops/introduction.md

 ## While Loops

 A while loop is a control structure that allows code to be executed repeatedly based on a given condition.
-The code within a while loop will continue to execute while the condition evaluates to truthy.
+The code within a while loop will continue executing while the condition evaluates truthy.
-While loops are often used when the number of iterations is not known beforehand but can be used in any situation where a loop is needed.
+While loops are often used when the number of iterations is unknown beforehand, they can be used in any situation where a loop is needed.

-The condition is evaluated before the code within the loop is executed, which means that if the condition is false the code within the loop will never be executed.
+The condition is evaluated before the code within the loop is executed, which means that if the condition is false, the code within the loop will never be executed.

 ```crystal
 i = 0